 If your company is exploring opportunities for international growth, you might consider Cyprus for a variety of reasons.
 This Mediterranean island nation has one of the fastest growing economies in the European Union.
 However, any employees who plan to move to Cyprus to make this transition with your company will need to obtain the necessary visas and work permits beforehand.

-What Types of Work Visas Are Available in Cyprus?
+Types of Work Visas in Cyprus

 Like any other country, Cyprus has a variety of visas available to foreign nationals who plan to travel within its borders, and one of them is a work visa.
 The work visa allows foreigners to enter Cyprus to live and work there.
 However, it’s important to note that the work visa itself does not allow foreign nationals to seek employment in Cyprus.
 The visa only grants entry into the country.